jessedp/tut/README.md

 * automatically finds your Tablo (there are options if you have multiples)
 * builds a library of your recordings
-* display some stats about the library
+* display stats about your library/recordings
 * a large number of search options
+* search/display _incomplete_ recordings

 Matching searches can than be used to:
 * **delete** recordings from your Tablo